 Many travel guides recommend renting a bike for a swift and speedy itinerary in Thailand.
 However, getting to know about the downside of it encourage you to not rent a bike.
 Busy roads and dangerous paths (blind curves, hilly areas, slopes) can prove hazardous for an inexperienced individual.
 That’s why it’s important to know your rights, such as the rights after a hit and run bicycle accident, for instance.
 If you are ever involve in a bike accident, I recommend you to have a look and read this article.

 Riding a bike often require you to show an International driving permit or Thai license (which rental companies won’t tell you).
 There are no documented riding laws in place to guide the riders.
+Ask a Thailand english speaking lawyer all your legal questions for your trip.
 Rental companies keep your passport as an identity which you must not do at any cost.
 Bikes are not repaired very often and can end up causing damage to the rider (either financial or physical).

 - Learn to Haggle